Privacy

 PurposeArticle 6 basisArticle 9 basis (health data)

-Operate the booking platform 6(1)(b) — performance of contract 9(2)(h) — provision of healthcare, by/under responsibility of a health professional bound by secrecy
+Operate the booking platform6(1)(b), performance of contract9(2)(h), provision of healthcare, by or under the responsibility of a health professional bound by secrecy

 How long we keep it